 The information below summarizes the process of how IMGs can qualify for an independent certificate of registration.

 Medical degrees must come from an accredited Canadian or U.S. medical school, or an international medical school listed in the World Directory of Medical Schools.

 All medical graduates from international medical schools must have their degree source verified through Physiciansapply.ca.

 Physiciansapply.ca also allows access to a variety of other services within the medical community, including access to apply for the Medical Council of Canada Qualifying Examinations.

-The MCCQE Part I is a summative examination that assesses the critical medical knowledge and clinical decision-making ability of a candidate at a level expected of a medical student who is completing his or her medical degree in Canada.
+You must take and pass the Medical Council of Canada Qualifying Examination Part I (MCCQE1) and meet the LMCC eligibility criteria to obtain the Licentiate of the Medical Council of Canada (LMCC).
+The MCCQE Part I is a summative examination that assesses the critical medical knowledge and clinical decision-making ability of a candidate at a level expected of a medical student who is completing their medical degree in Canada.

-Note: The MCCQE Part II is optional prior to residency training, but must be completed to obtain a certificate of registration for independent practice in Ontario.
+The LMCC designation is required to obtain a certificate of registration for independent practice in Ontario.

 To obtain registration to practice in Ontario, physicians must have a specialty designation from either the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC)

 The CFPC is responsible for the training standards and certification in family medicine across Canada.Eligibility for certification from CFPC can be obtained through the completion of 24 month family medicine residency training at a Canadian medical school or from a CFPC recognized jurisdiction outside of Canada.